OG Boo Dirty

 Lance Noel Taylor, known as OG Boo Dirty, is an American rapper from Memphis, Tennessee.

 Taylor was arrested in December 2010 after a brawl in Memphis and charged with attempted second-degree murder, inciting to riot and aggravated riot.
-In August 2013, he was again arrested and charged with several felonies after police in Memphis found drugs, a loaded handgun and more than $3,400 in cash in a vehicle containing Taylor and three other men.
+In August 2013, he was again arrested and charged with several felonies after police in Memphis found drugs, a loaded handgun and more than US$3,400 in cash in a vehicle containing Taylor and three other men.